OpenLiturgy/metrical-psalter/README.md

 ## Text file format
  - All files should have the extension .md (markdown), and contain no styling or formatting information.
  - A file header should be included to specify text information such as author, meter, license, portion of psalm (ie, which verses) set, etc. The header should end with three dashes on a single line.
+ - Text should be syllabified, using a double hyphen (this makes it easier to process with Lilypond and other automated score generators).

      title: The King of Love my Shepherd Is